gjbunyea/internet-class-experiments/protocol_activity/smtp_activity/README.txt

 	-The main Postfix logfile is /var/log/mail.log -- useful for detecting errors -This all assumes that WAN ports are open.
 That is, the default port of 25 cannot be blocked by host firewalls or infrastructure routers.

+N.b. -- Postfix is picky about the hostname spelled out using telnet.
+For a host named "experiment.internet-class.org",
+	the entire fqdn needs to be spelled out.
+The gotcha is that telneting into "internet-class.org" will _appear_ to work -- ehlo handshake and mail from: work.
+BUT, rcpt to: will generate a relay access denied error, regardless of approved ip whitelists.

 N.b. -- the Postfix installation, by default, restricts relay access to  (1)  authenticated users
 	("permit_sasl_authenticated") and  (2)  the list of IP nets specified in the "mynetworks" -- typically,